addulac/phd/source/15_wmmsb.md

 \label{sec:inference}

 %One drawback of doing inference with Gibbs sampling for MMSB models, as is standard, is the quadratic complexity in the number of nodes.
 If one wants to use MMSB models and its weighted extensions on large networks, one needs to rely on other techniques, as variational inference.

 Collapsed variational Bayes inference presents the advantage, over standard variational inference, to rely on weaker assumptions and has proven to be efficient on the latent Dirichlet allocation model [@teh2007collapsed].
 Recent advances in stochastic variational inference [@hoffman2013stochastic], notably based on well-designed sampling techniques [@gopalan2013efficient][@kim2013efficient], have furthermore shown that it is possible to speed-up (collapsed) variational inference with online updates based on minibatches.
-%so that the overall complexity is only linear in the number of edges and quadratic in the number of latent classes.
 Coupling collapsed and stochastic variational inference thus leads here to an efficient inference method that can be used on large networks.
-%Such approaches are thus very well adapted to online settings, in which links are observed during certain time intervals, over sparse networks (real world networks are most of the time very sparse [@barabasi_burst]).

 We first provide below the results obtained through collapsed variational inference for MMSB and its weighted counterparts.
 A detailed derivation of these results is given in the supplementary material.
 We then detail how stochastic variational inference is used on these models.